cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 For secure clusters, you can avoid getting the warning message by using a certificate issued by a public CA:

 1. Request a certificate from a public CA (for example, [Let's Encrypt](https://letsencrypt.org/)).
-The certificate must have the IP addresses and DNS names used to reach the Admin UI listed in the `Subject Alternative Names` field.
+The certificate must have the IP addresses and DNS names used to reach the Admin UI listed in the `Subject Alternative Name` field.
 2. Rename the certificate and key as `ui.crt` and `ui.key`.
 3. Add the `ui.crt` and `ui.key` to the [certificate directory](create-security-certificates.html#certificate-directory). `ui.key` must not have group or world permissions (maximum permissions are 0700, or rwx------).
 This check can be disabled by setting the environment variable `COCKROACH_SKIP_KEY_PERMISSION_CHECK=true`.
 4. For nodes that are already running, load the `ui.crt` certificate without restarting the node by issuing a `SIGHUP` signal to the cockroach process: